Alfran007/Operating-System/lab9/Readme_2015KUCP1032.md

 1. **malloc()** : The malloc() is used to dynamicaly allocate memory of a specified size at the time of execution of a program.
 It return a pointer to the allocated memory.
-The memory is not initialised i.e. it may have garbage value.Garbage value is some unused and unrequired value at some memory location.
- .malloc() function can return NULL if we try to allocate 0 Bytes size for a variable.
+The memory is not initialised i.e. it may have garbage value.Garbage value is some unused and unrequired value at some memory location. malloc() function can return NULL if we try to allocate 0 Bytes size for a variable.

 Syntax: void *realloc(size_t size)
 It allocates size Bytes of memory and returns a pointer which can be type casted to appropriate pointer type.